 (c) The Directors have taken proper and sufficient care for themaintenance of adequate accounting records in accordance with the provisions of this Actfor safeguarding the assets of the company and for preventing and detecting fraud andother irregularities;

 (d) The Directors have prepared the annual accounts on a going concernbasis;

-(as required by explanation to section 134 (5)(e) of the Act) be followed by the company andthat such internal financial controls are adequate and are operating effectively and
+(e) The Directors had laid down internal financial controls (asrequired by explanation to section 134 (5)(e) of the Act) be followed by the company andthat such internal financial controls are adequate and are operating effectively; and

 (f) The Directors have devised proper systems to ensure compliance withthe provisions of all applicable laws and that such systems were adequate and operatingeffectively.

-There has been no significant and materialorders passed by the regulators or courts or tribunals impacting the going concern statusand company's operations in future.
+As on date of this report there has been no significant and materialorders passed by the regulators or courts or tribunals impacting the going concern statusand company's operations in future.